Average Handle Time: Strategies for Improving AHT in Your Call Center

 SaaS Researcher

-Average Handle Time (AHT) often takes center stage in contact centers, and for good reason.
-It's directly tied to financial outcomes, operational costs, agent productivity, and customer satisfaction (CSAT).
-Many executives and call center managers are eager to reduce AHT, drawn by the undeniable potential cost savings.
+Average Handle Time (also known as AHT) takes the center stage as a top KPI in call centers, and for good reason.
+AHT is directly tied to financial outcomes, operational costs, agent productivity, and customer satisfaction (CSAT).

 But there's a catch: blindly targeting the time your customer support agents take to resolve inquiries can seriously undermine the overall goals and objectives of your contact center.